Quiark/TightPy/README.md

 Installation
 ============

 Please use Vundle or other Vim package manager of your choice.
+Also recommended are the following dependencies:

+* `Quiark/qtpy-vim`
+* Exuberant Ctags
+* Ack 2.0

 Usage
 =====